Why Does My Child Have Trouble Sitting Still in School?

 3. Attention Deficit Hyperactivity Disorder (ADHD)

-Children with ADHD often have difficulty sitting still due to challenges with impulse control, hyperactivity, and regulating their attention.
-ADHD can make it hard for children to focus on tasks that require sustained attention, such as schoolwork.
-As a result, they may feel the need to move frequently, even during class.
+Children with ADHD often have difficulty with impulse control, hyperactivity, and maintaining focus.
+They may feel the need to move frequently, even during seated activities.

 4. Low Muscle Tone or Poor Postural Control